shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 8, you can more easily absorb information about spells.
 As an action, you may use your Reality Observer feature on an ongoing spell effect.

-As an action, you can study an ongoing spell effect.
-While looking at a spell effect that you used Reality Observer on within the past minute, you can use your action to make an ability check in your spellcasting ability.
-The DC is equal to 20 plus the spell’s casted level.
+While looking at or thinking about a spell effect that you used Reality Observer on within the past minute, you can use your action to make an ability check in your spellcasting ability.
+The DC is equal to 20 plus the spell’s casted level minus your max safe casting level.
 On a success, you figure out how to cast the spell and can cast the new spell without having to complete a long rest.
-On a failure, you don’t figure out the spell.
+On a failure, you don’t figure out the spell, but may try again immediately.
 Either way, you regain 1 spell point.

 # Energy Store